+W P.(C) 448/2016 & 452/2016

-- 50. The right to establish and administer broadly comprises the following rights:- - (a) to admit students: - (b) to set up a reasonable fee structure: - (c) to constitute a governing body; - (d) to appoint staff (teaching and non-teaching); and - (e) to take action if there is dereliction of duty on the part of any employees."
+50. The right to establish and administer broadly comprises the following rights:-

+(a) to admit students:

+(b) to set up a reasonable fee structure:

+(c) to constitute a governing body;

+(d) to appoint staff (teaching and non-teaching); and

+(e) to take action if there is dereliction of duty on the part of any employees."

-55.But the essence of a private educational institution is the autonomy that the institution must have in its management and administration.
+55. .....But the essence of a private educational institution is the autonomy that the institution must have in its management and administration.
 There, necessarily, has to be a difference in the administration of private unaided institutions and the government-aided institutions.
-Whereas in the latter case, the Government will have greater say in the administration, including admissions and fixing of fees, in the case of private unaided institutions, maximum autonomy in the day-to-day administration has to be with the private unaided institutions.
-Bureaucratic or governmental interference administration of such an institution will undermine its independence.
+Whereas in the latter case, the Government will have greater say in the administration, including admissions and fixing of fees, in the case of private unaided institutions, maximum autonomy in the day-to-day administration has to be with the private unaided institutions. governmental interference in Bureaucratic the or administration of such an institution will undermine its independence.
 While an educational institution is not a business, in order to examine the degree of independence that can be given to a recognized educational institution, like any private entity that does not seek aid or assistance from the Government, and that exists by virtue of the funds generated by it, including its loans or borrowings, it is important to note that the essential ingredients of the management of the private institution include the recruiting students and staff, and the quantum of fee that is to be charged.